Mould stains on walls: Mould stains and saltpetre on walls - causes, moisture and permanent solutions

 Here are some common questions about moisture meters and moisture in walls:

-- What types of moisture meters are there?
+• What types of moisture meters are there?
 There are capacitive and resistive moisture meters as well as special moisture meters for different applications.
+When choosing a moisture meter, criteria such as accuracy, material and cost should be taken into account in order to make the ideal choice for different application scenarios.

 Conclusion: Sustainable solutions for permanent dryness on walls